 In fact, I knew exactly how he felt.
 I have a temper too, my husband not so much.
 So, reluctantly, I’ll take credit for this one (and in fact, there is a strong genetic component to anger) (1).

 This post contains Amazon affiliate links.
 See my Policies for details.

-Expression of anger typically increases from ages two to five (2), as seen in those all too common toddlerhood tantrums.
-From the ages of three to six anger typically decreases and levels off (3).
 As self-regulation skills come online and mature, the need for tantrums decreases.
-Just think of a 6-year-old getting mad opposed to a 3-year-old, the older child will be better able to handle situations and emotions due to developmental maturity.
+Just think of a 6-year-old getting mad as opposed to a 3-year-old, the older child will be better able to handle situations and emotions due to developmental maturity.

 Yet, the 6-year-old still gets angry and in some ways, this anger may be deeper than before — more meaningful.
 It will be linked to social relationships, hurt feelings, and perhaps anxiety — complicated feelings they didn’t have at age three.
 This may mean the beginning of a more adult-like temper.

 So what was my response to this temper I saw in my son?
 I murmured something vague about “not being nice” or “not saying nice things” and then self-reflected.
 My inner voice kept screaming at me — how can you teach him to deal with his temper when you don’t always control your own?
 While my temper is rare to come by, it does exist and I am a work in progress when it comes to staying calm.

 The answer?
 We’ll learn together!
 Children are wonderful tools for self-reflection (whether we like it or not!).